silviot/edx-platform-wiki/Draft-API-Spec.md

 @singingwolfboy: here's an example of a comment.

 # edX RESTful API
-The edX API is designed to allow clients to instrospect and manipulate XBlocks and their related models.
+The edX API is designed to allow clients to introspect and manipulate XBlocks and their related models.

 ![index/snapshot overview](https://s3.amazonaws.com/uploads.hipchat.com/26537/313915/C41Suikkfgpl4PG/api.png)